 Use your screwdriver to remove the front plate and unscrew all the switches from the casing.

-Then cut the wires that connect the switch.
+Then, cut the wires that connect the switch.

-In our example, our technician marks each pair of electrical wires with colored tape and numbers them with a permanent marker to keep track of them.
 The technician also labels the switches that correspond to those wires.
-This will organization will make things easier when you have to reattach these wires to the new electrical box.
+This organization will make things easier when you must reattach these wires to the new electrical box.

 Screenshot (19)